pantsbuild/example-adhoc/README.md

 * `adhoc_tool` to execute the `yarn install` and `yarn parcel` commands.
 * `run_shell_command` to run the generated JavaScript artifact with `node`.
 * `archive` to package the generated JavaScript archive into a zip file

+### Automatically generating JavaScript bindings for a Flask web app with an OpenAPI schema

+Using `adhoc_tool`, you can run individual first-party sources to fetch their output.
+This can produce inputs for other targets.

+In this example, a small Flask web application can dump an OpenAPI schema, which can in turn be used to transparently generate bindings for other languages.

+To see the demo in practive, run `./pants export-codegen openapi:webapp-js-bindings`

+This demo uses

+* `python_source` to declare a runnable Python source, `webapp.py`.
+* `jvm_artifact` to declare a dependency on the JVM-based OpenAPI client generator
+* `adhoc_tool` to run the `webapp.py` source, and saving its `stdout` to a file using the `stdout=` field
+* `adhoc_tool` to run the JVM client generator